awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

   ```

   For information about running Docker containers from images stored in an Amazon ECR private repository, see [Run a Docker container from a private image in Amazon ECR](#run-docker-container-private-ecr)\.
++ To use Docker images stored in an Amazon ECR private repository, the private repository must be in the same AWS Region as the core device\.
 + If your Docker images or Compose files are stored in an S3 bucket, the [Greengrass device role](device-service-role.md) must allow the `s3:GetObject` permission to allow core devices to download the images as component artifacts, as shown in the following example IAM policy\.

   ```